arthurbayle/TechnicalComment/README.md

 Greening trends are computed using the Theil-sen estimator (package 'mblm') and significance using the Mann-Kendall test (package 'Kendall').
 'DescTools' and 'zoo' packages were also used.
 Trends were computed only when 12 year of relevant data was available as done in Rumpf et al. (2021).

 We first computed the greening trends using all available images (hereafter referred as ALL) as a basis.
 Then we computed the greening trends 50 times by randomly selecting a maximum of 3 images per year (hereafter referred as 3MAX).
-For example, there is 15 images available in 2021 (8 from Landsat 7 and 7 from Landsat 8).
+For example, there are 15 images available in 2021 (8 from Landsat 7 and 7 from Landsat 8).
 For each iteration, we randomly 3 images only among the 15 available.
 In 1984, only 2 images were available.
 So for each iteration, the two same images were selected.
 So only years with more than 3 images can be considered as randomized.

 When considering the average number of clear-sky pixels available per year, our randomization has resulted in 1.8 clear-sky pixels used per year.
 ![FIGURE1F](https://user-images.githubusercontent.com/77186981/173769170-2b95230e-a5a3-47a5-a2f2-7ed4ba5ae91b.png)